Aftar-Ahmad-Sami/Optical-Text-AI-Extractor/README.md

 To extract text from a PDF file, send a POST request to the "/pdf" URL with the PDF file attached.
 The response will be a JSON object containing the extracted text from each page of the PDF.

 To extract text from an image, send a POST request to the "/image" URL with the image file attached.
 The response will be the extracted text from the image.

+## Security

+The application uses an API key for authentication.
+The API key is stored in an environment variable and is required in the header of every request.
+Unauthorized requests will be rejected with a 401 error.